 If at any point, you are placed under arrest, do not resist the officer and remember to remain calm.
 The next step is to find an attorney who can help get you through your charges.
 Don’t rely on internet advice to navigate the legal system after a DUI arrest.

 You need a qualified attorney who will listen and understand the specifics of your case.
-If you are facing a DUI or DWI charge in Houston, call Christopher T. Gore at (713) 223-1600.
+If you are facing a DUI or DWI charge in Houston, call Christoper T. Gore.
 Learn more about how he can best represent your case and help you move forward.